AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 # 3 KEM Certificate Issuance Modes

 ACME Certificate issuance process does not require modifications when issuing PQC signature certificates.
 However, this document proposes the following changes to the ACME protocol for KEM certificates.
 Assuming that the ACME client has already performed account registration and challenge, Figures 2 and 3 show two ways to issue a KEM certificate.
 Figure 2 requires 3 RTTs, while Figure 3 optimizes performance to 1 RTT.
 The main difference is that the optimized mode does not guarantee key confirmation.
-Therefore, the ACME server should enforce the 3-RTT mode if it is required to confirm that the client actually possesses the certificate's private key.
+The 1-RTT mode is similar to the "Indirect Method" of PoP defined in RFC 4210 [RFC 4210].
+ACME servers SHOULD enforce the 3-RTT mode if they require a confirmation that the client actually possesses the certificate's private key.
 If performance is desired, the 1-RTT mode is suitable since it reduces the number of signed requests and polling time.

 ```
      +------+                       +------+                    +------+                       +------+